-To notify the university of any prohibited conduct under the Sexual Misconduct Policy, Nondiscrimination Policy, or Amorous Relationships Policy, as well as to request supportive measures related to such conduct, or to initiate an Office of Equity Resolution Procedure, please contact the Office of Equity directly via email at equity@ucdenver.edu or via phone at 303-315-2567, or Elizabeth Schrock, Assistant Vice Chancellor and Title IX Coordinator CU Denver Office of Equity, Mailing Address: Lawrence Street Center Campus Box #187, 1380 Lawrence Street, 12th Floor, Denver, CO 80204.
+To notify the university of any prohibited conduct under the Sexual Misconduct Policy, Nondiscrimination Policy, or Amorous Relationships Policy, as well as to request supportive measures related to such conduct, or to initiate Office of Equity Resolution Procedures, please contact the Office of Equity directly via email at equity@ucdenver.edu or via phone at 303-315-2567, or Elizabeth Schrock, Assistant Vice Chancellor and Title IX Coordinator mailto: elizabeth.schrock@ucdenver.edu.

+CU Denver Office of Equity, Mailing Address: Lawrence Street Center Campus Box #187, 12th Floor, Denver, CO 80204.
 Phone: 303.315.2567, email: